Redding Pitt

 Charles Redding Pitt (March 29, 1944 – February 7, 2016) was an American lawyer and former chairman of the Alabama Democratic Party.

 Biography

 Early life, education, and military service

 Pitt was born in Decatur, Alabama and graduated from Decatur High School in 1962.
 He attended the University of Alabama and graduated with a Bachelor of Arts degree in 1967.
-He was active in campaign for Robert F. Kennedy in the 1968 presidential election.
+He was active in campaigning for Robert F. Kennedy in the 1968 presidential election.

 After graduating from college Pitt entered the officer corps of the United States Army, serving from 1969 to 1972 in Vietnam, where he attained the rank of captain and earned a Bronze Star.
 Later he served in the Office of the Chief of Staff for Intelligence in Washington, D.C.

 Following his Army service, Pitt attended Boston College Law School and received his Juris Doctor in 1977, after which he returned to his home state and began his public career.